-Results of thorough research of the riipikirjat (and sometimes the lastenkirjat) of Pieksämäki, Haukivuori, Jäppilä, Kangaslampi, Suonenjoki, Joroinen, Kangasniemi, and Rantasalmi are reported.
-The file includes many persons from Juva, Rautalampi, and Saarijärvi, and some from Karttula, Heinävesi, Sulkava, Sääminki, Kuopio, and Leppävirta..
+Results of thorough research of the riipikirjat (and sometfmes the lastenkirjat) of Pieksämäki, Haukivuori, Juva, Jäppilä, Kangaslampi, Suonenjoki, Joroinen, Kangasniemi and Rantasalmi are reported.
+The file includes many persons from Rautalampi, and Saarijärvi, and some from Karttula, Mikkeli, Viitasaari, Laukaa, Heinävesi, Puumala, Sulkava, Sääminki, Kuopio, and Leppävirta..
 To view a summary of the results, click here.
-Syntyneet and vihityt files (and HisKi data) have been studied to determine vital records.
+Syntyneet and vihityt files, plus HisKi data, have been studied to determine vital records.
 There has been very little examination of death records and marriage records; these were consulted only when problem-solving.

-For EVERY instance that any person was found in the church books, notes were recorded and the SAVON ASUKKAAT HTML file reports these notes.
-There are notes for the 130,000 persons who have been found in the rippikirjat.
+For EVERY instance that any person was found in the church books, notes were recorded and the SAVON ASUKKAAT html file reports these notes.
+There are notes for the 135 thousand persons who have been found in the rippikirjat.
 Notes can also be found for persons found in lastenkirjat.
-There are 215,000 named persons in this database, but no RK notes appear for the many who moved away, or had not yet attained communion in the years of the most recent communion book, and notes can ever exist for the many thousands who died at a young age.
+There are about 238 thousand named persons in this database, but no riipikirja notes appear for the many who moved away, or had not yet attained communion in the years of the most recent communion book, and notes ever existed for the many thousands who died at a young age.

-My original intent in doing this research was to collect all available notes about persons without establishing genealogies (except for my own family) and expected that users of my data could make their own family connections.
-Partial genealogies of other families became inevitable when multiple generations were seen on the same rippikirja page.
-An experienced genealogist from Virtasalmi has been active making many other family connections based on his, and my, continuing research.
+The original intent for doing this research was to collect all available notes about persons without trying to establish sukupuut (except for my own family).
+I expected that users of my data could research their own family connections.
+Genealogies of other families gradually became inevitable when multiple generations were seen on the same rippikirja page.
+An experienced genealogist from Virtasalmi has been active making many other family connections based on his, and my, research.
 I append his notes to my own where he has made contributions.
 Other persons have suggested additions and these too are welcome if the sources of the information can be checked by me.

 HUOM!
-At the right side of a person's name is a symbol that resembles branches of a fallen tree.
-If you click the symbol you will see a four-generation sukupuu.
+At the right side of a person's name is a symbol with two boxes that is intended to represent a tree.
+Clicking on it might provide a four-generation family tree.